Trace fossil: Paleoecology

 Trace fossils provide us with indirect evidence of life in the past, such as the footprints, tracks, burrows, borings, and feces left behind by animals, rather than the preserved remains of the body of the actual animal itself.
 Unlike most other fossils, which are produced only after the death of the organism concerned, trace fossils provide us with a record of the activity of an organism during its lifetime.
+Unlike body fossils, which can be transported far away from where an individual organism lived, trace fossils record the type of environment an animal actually inhabited and thus can provide a more accurate palaeoecological sample than body fossils.

 Trace fossils are formed by organisms performing the functions of their everyday life, such as walking, crawling, burrowing, boring, or feeding.
 Tetrapod footprints, worm trails and the burrows made by clams and arthropods are all trace fossils.

 Perhaps the most spectacular trace fossils are the huge, three-toed footprints produced by dinosaurs and related archosaurs.
 These imprints give scientists clues as to how these animals lived.
 Although the skeletons of dinosaurs can be reconstructed, only their fossilized footprints can determine exactly how they stood and walked.
-Such tracks can tell much about the gait of the animal which made them, what its stride was, and whether or not the front limbs touched the ground.
+Such tracks can tell much about the gait of the animal which made them, what its stride was, and whether the front limbs touched the ground or not.

 However, most trace fossils are rather less conspicuous, such as the trails made by segmented worms or nematodes.
 Some of these worm castings are the only fossil record we have of these soft-bodied creatures.

+Palaeopathology

+Ichnofossils can preserve evidence of pathologies in extinct organisms, particularly in cases where there is a large sample size of a given track type and abnormalities can easily be diagnosed in individual trackways.

 Paleoenvironment

 Fossil footprints made by tetrapod vertebrates are difficult to identify to a particular species of animal, but they can provide valuable information such as the speed, weight, and behavior of the organism that made them.
-Such trace fossils are formed when amphibians, reptiles, mammals or birds walked across soft (probably wet) mud or sand which later hardened sufficiently to retain the impressions before the next layer of sediment was deposited.
+Such trace fossils are formed when amphibians, reptiles, mammals, or birds walked across soft (probably wet) mud or sand which later hardened sufficiently to retain the impressions before the next layer of sediment was deposited.
 Some fossils can even provide details of how wet the sand was when they were being produced, and hence allow estimation of paleo-wind directions.

 Assemblages of trace fossils occur at certain water depths, and can also reflect the salinity and turbidity of the water column.

 Stratigraphic correlation

 Some trace fossils can be used as local index fossils, to date the rocks in which they are found, such as the burrow Arenicolites franconicus which occurs only in a 4 cm layer of the Triassic Muschelkalk epoch, throughout wide areas in southern Germany.

 The base of the Cambrian period is defined by the first appearance of the trace fossil Treptichnus pedum.

-Trace fossils have a further utility as many appear before the organism thought to create them, extending their stratigraphic range.
+Trace fossils have a further utility, as many appear before the organism thought to create them, extending their stratigraphic range.